prishaa-agrawal/Bank-Loan-Approval-System/README.md

 | 🟠 High Risk | 35–54% | Likely reject, high default risk |
 | 🔴 Very High Risk | < 35% | Reject, very likely to default |

----

-## 🛠️ Future Improvements

-- [ ] Add XGBoost / LightGBM for better performance
-- [ ] SHAP values for explainable AI (why was this rejected?)
-- [ ] Streamlit web dashboard with charts
-- [ ] REST API with FastAPI for real-time scoring
-- [ ] Fairness analysis (bias across demographic groups)
-- [ ] Hyperparameter tuning with Optuna

----

-## 📄 License

-MIT License — free to use, modify, and distribute.

----

-## 🙋 Author

-Built as a portfolio project for open-source contributions.
-Contributions and PRs welcome!